pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 <a href="#heading--vlans"><h2 id="heading--vlans">VLANs</h2></a>

-[VLANs](https://en.wikipedia.org/wiki/Virtual_LAN#firstHeading) (Virtual LANs) are a common way to create logically separate networks using the same physical infrastructure.
+[VLANs](https://en.wikipedia.org/wiki/Virtual_LAN#firstHeading) (Virtual LANs)`↗` are a common way to create logically separate networks using the same physical infrastructure.

 Managed switches can assign VLANs to each port in either a "tagged" or an "untagged" manner.
 A VLAN is said to be "untagged" on a particular port when it is the default VLAN for that port and requires no special configuration to access it.